15 Military Friendly Colleges in Wisconsin

 500 Lincoln Dr | Madison, WI 53706

-University of Wisconsin Madison (WISC) helps foster personal and academic success for military students.
-The school’s Veteran Services and Military Help Center (VSMAC) may be a great resource.
-And, UW-Madison participates in Peer Advisors for Veteran Education (PAVE).
-This is a peer support program for incoming undergrad student veterans.
+The University of Wisconsin Madison (WISC) is committed to nurturing personal and academic success for military students.
+The Veteran Services and Military Help Center (VSMAC) serves as a valuable resource, and UW-Madison actively participates in the Peer Advisors for Veteran Education (PAVE) program—a peer support initiative for incoming undergraduate student veterans.

-UW-Madison participates in the Yellow Ribbon Program.
-It offers an unlimited contribution each year to 50 undergrad students.
-The same goes for 8 grad students, 2 law students, and 1 pharmacy student.
+UW-Madison extends support through the Yellow Ribbon Program, providing an unlimited annual contribution to 50 undergraduate students, as well as 8 graduate students, 2 law students, and 1 pharmacy student.

 Average Post 9/11 GI Bill Benefits Awarded